brijeshhere/Licence_plate_recognition_Deepstream_Python_NVIDIA/README.md

-# Number Plate Recognition using NVIDIA DeepStream
+# RTSP Multi Camera Licence Plate Recognition using NVIDIA DeepStream

 This project demonstrates a real-time license plate detection and recognition system built using NVIDIA DeepStream SDK.
 It uses multiple neural networks in a pipeline to detect vehicles, locate license plates, and perform OCR to read the plate numbers.